 We have come to praise

-is a great way to ‘get going’ and this song is unashamedly both of these!
+When preparing the songs for our church services, we are always looking for new ‘calling to worship’ songs.
+Quite often a lively but simple song is a great way to ‘get going’ and this song is unashamedly both of these!

 This is a guitar based song, another written-on-holiday number!

-‘answers’ each phrase in the song – this can easily be played on any brass or
+If you listen to the demo, you will hear a hooky brass riff that ‘answers’ each phrase in the song – this can easily be played on any brass or woodwind instrument(s)

-simple lyrical pattern.
-When we do this at our Church we try and swell the
+The chorus (‘Praise the Lord’) uses the same musical structure with a simple lyrical pattern.
+When we do this at our Church we try and swell the volume of each of the ‘praise’ word as they last 8 beats.

 The main guitar riff is achieved by sliding the normal ‘root’ E minor chord fingers up to fret 4 then 5 (from fret 2 where they normally are) and back again, followed by a similar but slightly varied approach for the A minor chord.
 The difference on the Am chord is that in the ‘third’ position (the fingers having moved from the ‘normal’ 1st & 2nd frets, up to 3rd & 4th) the fingers on the ‘D’ and ‘G’ strings go up and extra fret, so they are on the 5th fret whilst the ‘B’ string finger stays on the 3rd fret (hope that makes sense !)